puranik3/telstra-mern-stack-aug-2020/self-study.md

 # Exercise
 - Design a 4-column layout
 - Design a 3-column layout with first column being twice the width of 2nd and 3rd columns
+- Make the Telstra page responsive - take a look at how Telstra page shows up and make it according to that (for various devices)